flipt-io/flipt-client-sdks/flipt-client-react/README.md

 - `options`: An instance of the `ClientOptions` type that supports several options for the client.
 The structure is:
   - `url`: The URL of the upstream Flipt instance.
 If not provided, the client will default to `http://localhost:8080`.
   - `authentication`: The authentication strategy to use when communicating with the upstream Flipt instance.
 If not provided, the client will default to no authentication.
 See the [Authentication](#authentication) section for more information.
+  - `updateInterval`: The polling interval for fetching new state from Flipt.
+Set to `120` seconds by default.
+A `0` value disables polling completely after the initial fetch.
   - `reference`: The [reference](https://docs.flipt.io/guides/user/using-references) to use when fetching flag state.
 If not provided, reference will not be used.
   - `fetcher`: An implementation of a [fetcher](https://github.com/flipt-io/flipt-client-sdks/blob/4821cb227c6c8b10419b96674d44ad1d6668a647/flipt-client-browser/src/models.ts#L5) interface to use when requesting flag state.
 If not provided, a default fetcher using the browser's [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) will be used.